WeRockTech/DiscussionTopics/CustomTopics/CFGOnesToWatch2016/LucianaCas.md

 * What advice would you give to someone who is interested in tech but, like you, comes from a different background/area of study?

+* You have a passion for InfoSec and VR
+  * What are these?
+  * And why?

 * Can you tell us about some of the most exciting projects you've worked on to date?

 * You're originally from Brazil and currently working in Manchester.
 What's the tech scene like in both of these places?